StelliaJS/pterodactyl-development/README.md

 **This is not meant for production use!
 This is a local development environment only.**

-> This environment is the official Pterodactyl development environment, in the sense that it is what I, [`@DaneEveritt`](https://github.com/DaneEveritt) use for working on it.
-I've not tested it on anything other than macOS, and I probably haven't documented most of the important bits.
+> This environment is the official Pterodactyl development environment, in the sense that it is what I, [`@Biraru`](https://github.com/Biraru) use for working on it.
+I've not tested it on anything other than Windows + WSL, and I probably haven't documented most of the important bits.
 Please feel free to open PRs or Issues as necessary to improve this environment.

 ### Getting Started